MarcieleS/project_boeing/README.md

 1. Make sure you have a database set up with the `ba_aircraft`, `ba_flights`, and `ba_fuel_efficiency` tables.
 2. Run the SQL query in your database to get the result of the average passengers for Boeing aircraft with a capacity greater than 200.

+### **Final Analysis: Average Passengers on Boeing Flights**

+The SQL query was designed to calculate the average number of passengers per flight for Boeing aircraft with a capacity greater than 200 seats.
+The final result obtained was:

+- **Average passengers per flight: 46,750**

+The query utilized joins between the `ba_aircraft`, `ba_flights`, and `ba_fuel_efficiency` tables, along with an aggregation function (`AVG() OVER(PARTITION BY)`) to compute the average while maintaining visibility of individual values.